ome/omero_search_engine/docs/configuration/configuration_installtion.rst

 There is a need to create the ELasticsearch indices and insert the data to them to be able to use the application.

-* This process is done right now using some methods inside manage.py
+* There is another method inside manage.py (get_index_data_from_database) to allow indexing automatically from the app.

+* Another method to index the data by
     * The data is extracted from the IDR/Omero database using some SQL queries and saved to csv files ({path/to/project}/omero_search_engine/search_engine/cache_functions/elasticsearch/sql_to_csv.py)
     * The image index data is generated in a big file, so it is recommended to split it into several files to facilitate processing the data and inserting it into the index.
 In Linux os, users can use the split command to divide the file, for example:
         * split -l 2600000 images.csv